google/dactionboard/README.md

 2. authenticate google ads to create `google-ads.yaml` file

     2.1.
-Create `google-ads.yaml` file in your home directory:
+Create `google-ads.yaml` file in your home directory with the following content (or copy from `configs` folder):

     ```
     developer_token: